-Unicorns have long been our fantasy creatures of choice, but it seems like the mythical beasts are enjoying a total moment right now.
-From Starbucks drinks to makeup lines, unicorns are everywhere.
-And what better way to celebrate the trend than with a cake?
+Unicorns have long been our fantasy creatures of choice, and while it may seem the mythical beasts were everywhere last year, they continue to trend.
+From cereal and birthday cakes to hair styles, unicorns are aren't going anywhere anytime soon.
+And what better way to celebrate and embrace your love for unicorns than with a cake?

-All you need are two lame-old normal cakes and some elbow grease (and maybe a little frosting) to transform your batter into magic.
+All you need are two lame-old normal cake pans and some elbow grease (and a little frosting) to transform your batter into magic.

 How to make a unicorn cake